home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ### Prerequisites

+- Make sure you have the latest version of Home Assistant installed.
 - On the device packaging, check for both the Matter logo and for either the Wi-Fi or the Thread logo.
 - Check if the QR code is only on the packaging or if it is also on the device.
-  - If it is only on the packaging, snap a picture of the QR code and the device and store it in a save place.
+  - If it is only on the packaging, snap a picture of the QR code and the device and store the image and the numerical code in a save place.
   - If you lose the QR code and disconnect the device at some point, you won't be able to connect to that device again without the QR code.
+- If you are adding a Wi-Fi-based Matter device: Matter devices often use the 2.4&nbsp;GHz frequency for Wi-Fi.
+For this reason, make sure your phone is in the same 2.4&nbsp;GHz network where you want to operate your devices.
 - In Home Assistant, have the Matter integration installed.
   - Go to {% my integrations title="**Settings** > **Devices & services**" %}.
   - Add the **Matter (BETA)** integration.